izztnkr/Tnkring-World-of-Izzy-Ramirez/README.md

 ![image](https://user-images.githubusercontent.com/86173119/130307774-63509597-c845-456f-97e1-ce256cf8f6d6.png)

-## Criteria
+## Technical_Criteria

-- When I load their portfolio then I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them.
+- When I load the portfolio then I am presented with the developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them.
 - When I click one of the links in the navigation the UI scrolls to the corresponding section.
 - When I click on the link to the section about their work then the UI scrolls to a section with titled images of the developer's applications.
 - When I am presented with the developer's first application then that application's image should be larger in size than the others.